mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 - **Result**: Our 3PL vendor is now shipping all of our products.
 - **Grade**: A

 The transition went smoothly, and it's a big step forward for the company.
-With the 3PL handling day-to-day order fulfillment, the local team's time has become more flexible, since we don't have to staff the office six days a week.
+With the 3PL handling day-to-day order fulfillment, the local team's time has become more flexible since we don't have to staff the office six days a week.
 Employees still go into the office regularly, but there's no pressure to get there in time to ship out the day's orders.

 ### Choose a contract manufacturer to take over TinyPilot's device assembly and begin the transition process

 - **Result**: I'm still in discussions but haven't officially picked one.
 - **Grade**: B-

 I've found one contract manufacturer I like, but I still haven't officially signed with them.
 I'm waiting for an official price quote and timeline.
-It looks like the optimistic estimate for a first production batch is October 2023.
+October 2023 is their optimistic, unofficial estimate for the first production batch.

 ### Publish a new release of TinyPilot Pro

 - **Result**: Published [TinyPilot Pro 2.5.4](https://tinypilotkvm.com/pro/changes#254)
 - **Grade**: A

-This was not an exciting release feature wise, but it created a path for users to migrate off of Debian Buster, which is now a legacy OS version.
-Dropping support for Buster means eliminating a lot of complexity in our codebase where we had conditional logic for that OS version.
+This was not an exciting release feature-wise, but it created a path for users to migrate off of Debian Buster, which is now a legacy OS version.
+Dropping support for Buster means eliminating a lot of complexity in our codebase, where we had conditional logic for that OS version.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats